shandytp/shandytp/README.md

 </br>
 </br>

 Hello, people call me Shandy or Tepe.
-Right now i'm working at [Pacmann](https://pacmann.io/) as a Content Developer Sekolah Data.
-My research interest are in Data Analytics, Sport Analytics, and Vtuber Analytics (we can discuss about all day long).
-Everyday I pray to god to make my code are working properly.
+Right now I'm working at [Pacmann](https://pacmann.io/) as a Content Developer Sekolah Data divison.
+My research interest are in Data Analytics, Sport Analytics, and Vtuber Analytics (we can discuss about it all day long).
+Everyday I pray to God to make my code are working properly.
 Find out more about me and reach me here :
 <p align="center">
   <strong><a href="https://twitter.com/shandytepe">Twitter</a></strong> |
   <strong><a href="https://www.linkedin.com/in/shandytp/">LinkedIn</a></strong> |